 Strategies to increase and optimize ARPU?

-- Have a clear add-on or upgrades strategy
+- Have a clear add-on or upgrade strategy

 - Focus on retention

 Churn is a business metric that calculates the number of customers who leave a business or stop paying over a given period of time.
 Customer churn is important to understand the health and retention of your business.

 The Churn Rate Formula can be calculated as the number of churned customers divided by the total number of customers:

 Churn rate = (number of churned customers / total number of customers) 100

 The Forecast tool empowers you to predict and plan for the future of your business by projecting your MRR, ARPU, New Subscriptions, and Churn Rate over the next 6 months.
 Now you can set tangible, subscription-based goals according to your business needs all within Kajabi.

 The default value for your Starting MRR is your current MRR data from the last month.
 Enter a new Starting MRR to visualize the MRR you want in order to hit your goals in a 6-month time frame.